noslaver/neuron/README.md

 ```

 CLI usage:
-There are two usage, one to parse a file containig raw data:
+There are two usage, one to save a file containig processed data:
 ```bash
 $ python -m cortex.saver save \
     -d/--database 'mongodb://127.0.0.1:27017' \